Try your hand at these all-American, snappy beef hot dogs and you'll be a wiener in no time.

 For this recipe, we'll be making natural casing hot dogs for a snappier texture and ease of preparation.

 First, untangle the natural casings and remove the necessary amount.
 Place the remaining casings back into package and store in refrigerator or freezer.
-Rinse the salt from the sausage casings and soak in warm water for one hour.

-Cube the chuck roast into inch pieces, then place on a sheet tray, cover, and freeze for 30 minutes.
+Place on a sheet tray, cover, and freeze for 30 minutes.
 Keeping your hot dog meat cold (but not frozen) will make grinding easier and ensure optimal shelf life of your finished sausages.

 Compared to bratwurst, hot dogs have a finer texture that comes from the reduced coarseness of the fat.
 To get this texture, you may have to grind 2-3 times before your meat is ready for mixing.
 We recommend grinding the first pass of chuck roast through a 3/8“ plate.